 Furthermore, the self-esteem developed through long-term care is critical for helping individuals to keep off drugs and continue down the path to sobriety.

 The science and thinking behind addiction recovery continue to evolve.
 It’s no surprise that the solutions and methods that were widely celebrated across the industry are quickly falling out of favor with the introduction of more innovative and affordable alternatives.

 This is the natural course of medicine, however.
 Treatment methods will continue to improve as researchers collect more information, and the same could be said for addiction treatment.

-Today, it is well known that access to long-term care options like alumni support, relapse prevention education and a treatment center with an open door policy all go a long way toward helping a person end their substance abuse.
+Today, addiction experts know that access to long-term care options like alumni support, relapse prevention education and a treatment center with an open-door policy all go a long way toward helping a person end their substance abuse.
 These are just a few of the many reasons why the experts at Maryland Recovery are so passionate about the special care they use when treating patients.

 Want to learn more about recovery from alcohol addiction?
 Know of a friend, spouse or family member that is drinking too much but aren’t sure how to help?
 We encourage you to reach out to us with your questions about alcoholism, successful treatment and recovery.